urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

 The above displayed graphs compares the time taken by the debugger to solve the logical error in different languages.
 Major takeaways from the graph are as following:
    - 2/10 debuggers were able to solve logical bug introduced in haskell.
+   - It took comparatively less time for each participant to find and fix the logical bug introduced in julia.

 ## Conclusions
 - Among three languages people found it hardest to debug Haskell code